pierrelavalette/tuto-ovrsea/docs/tuto-whatsapp/step3.md

 [}]: #

-Now let's run `tsc` and see what happens.
+Now let's run ` yarn tsc` and see what happens.

 We've got a new `index.js` file!
 Now let's run it by running `node index.js`.